⚙️ Modding

 This sections demonstrates how to remove the //_heroes_replace_// in SC2 Editor when exporting, allows for custom heroes functionalities.

-1. After see this screen, Do a Find -> Replace or Ctrl + H:
+2. After see this screen, Do a Find -> Replace or Ctrl + H: manual-step-2

-1. Type in //_heroes_replace_// for text and empty text box for Replace With and spam the Replace Button (Not Replace All) until it can no longer replace anymore:
+3. Type in //_heroes_replace_// for text and empty text box for Replace With and spam the Replace Button (Not Replace All) until it can no longer replace anymore: manual-step-3

-1. Close the Replace Dialog and export the file:
+4. Close the Replace Dialog and export the file: manual-step-4

-1. Select the corresponding galaxy file to replace and save (Note: Make sure you select the correct file — choosing the wrong one will prevent the game from launching.):
+5. Select the corresponding galaxy file to replace and save (Note: Make sure you select the correct file — choosing the wrong one will prevent the game from launching): manual-step-4

 If you encounter stuff like this, mostly likely you have error on your galaxy files: